 Amp up the party with these specialty gifts anyone would be thrilled to receive.

 Decadent treats are always appreciated.
-This collection of gourmet chocolates, cookies, pretzels, and hot cocoa comes in a festive blue bin.
+This collection of gourmet chocolates, cookies, pretzels, and hot cocoa comes in a festive bin.

 This sweet gift — or gifts, rather — has something to satisfy every taste.
 Choose from eight different cookie varieties, including pumpkin pecan biscotti, lemon tea cookies, and vanilla shortbread cookies.

 These dollhouse puzzle kits can entertain anyone — especially the person who likes mind benders — on dark winter nights.
 Full instructions explain how to make and assemble every intricate detail.